impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 not a match:
 ```

-I have the following patterns:
+I send my `./foo` script the following arguments:

- - 3 patterns with no forward slashes (just 3 random numbers)
+ - 3 arguments with no forward slashes (just 3 random numbers, `1`, `2`, and `3`).
- - 4 patterns containing a forward slash:
+ - 4 arguments containing a forward slash:
-    - one with characters both before and after
+    - one with characters both before and after, `a/b`
-    - one with a character to the right of the slash
+    - one with a character to the right of the slash, `/b`
-    - one with a character to the left of the slash, and
+    - one with a character to the left of the slash, `a/`
-    - one with no characters before or after
+    - one with no characters before or after, `/`
- - an empty string
+ - an empty string, `''`

 When I run the script: